tsipkens/atems/README.md

 ![rb_orig](docs/otsu_rb_orig.png)

 Aggregates are often broken apart, which may be insufficient in itself.
-This implementation can be complimeted with `agg.seg_slider`, described below, to fill in the gaps between the aggregates and add missing aggregates.
+This implementation can be complimented with `agg.seg_slider`, described below, to fill in the gaps between the aggregates and add missing aggregates.

 Stemming from the deficiencies of the above function, the `agg.seg_otsu_rb` function updates the above implementation by (*i*) not immediately removing boundary aggregates, (*ii*) adding a background subtraction step using the `agg.bg_subtract` function, and (*iii*) adding a bilateral denoising step.
 This results in the following segmentations.